stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/09-strangling-the-monolith.md

 ![Greeting](/redhat-middleware-workshops/assets/mono-to-micro-part-2/coolstore-web.png)

+The screen will look the same, but notice that the earlier product _Atari 2600 Joystick_ is now gone, as it has been removed in our new catalog microservice.

 ## Congratulations!

 You have now successfully begun to _strangle_ the monolith.
 Part of the monolith's functionality (Inventory and Catalog) are